The best places to live in Italy are definitely places to consider when moving abroad.

 The city of Parma gives its name to the region.

-The history of this part of Italy predates the Roman, and Parma was possibly originally settled by the Celts.
-During the Roman Empire, the town of Parma, strategically located on one of Rome’s main roads, became important.
+The history of this part of Italy predates the Roman.
+Parma was possibly settled by the Celts.
+During the Roman Empire, the town of Parma, located on one of Rome’s main roads, became important.
 More recently, Parma was one of the few Italian towns to resist Mussolini’s fascism.

-Famous for Parma ham and Parmesan cheese, food is hugely important here and a source of regional pride.
-This region has also brought the world a number of stuffed pasta dishes, and Parma was the first Italian city to receive the UNESCO Creative City For Gastronomy award.
+Famous for Parma ham and Parmesan cheese, food is important here and a source of regional pride.
+This region has also brought the world many stuffed pasta dishes.
+Parma was the first Italian city to receive the UNESCO Creative City For Gastronomy award.
 Around Parma you find food boutiques and even museums dedicated to the local cuisine.

 Living in the city center can be expensive.
 If that’s your preference, consider Cittadella.
 The surrounding towns, though, are more affordable.

 Parma is gaining popularity as a tourist destination but still qualifies as undiscovered.
-Head out of Parma and into the surrounding countryside, and you quickly return to picturesque rural Italy.
+Head out of Parma and into the surrounding countryside.
+You will return to picturesque rural Italy.

 In Parma it gets cold enough to snow during December and January, but spring and autumn are both pleasant.
 The summers are hot, and you can generally expect five months of excellent weather here.